 Go for a quick shower before hitting the hay to lower your temperature and help you nod off.

-If you are an avid tea drinker, toss your hot herbal tea into a glass full of ice.
+If you are an avid tea drinker, empty your hot herbal tea into a glass full of ice.
 It’s refreshing, cheap and keeps you hydrated.
 Add fruit slices and mint to make it even more delicious.

 Avoid exercise in the middle of the day.
 Head out for your daily run first thing in the morning or at twilight to avoid fatigue.